 Accuracy with the Smith and Wesson 500 magnum revolver is exceptional which is what I've come to expect from Smith and Wesson revolvers.
 And with the Leupold matte stainless 4 power pistol scope shown on the gun here, if you do your part the big bullet will blow up whatever you aim it at.

-The gun was amazing.
+The gun was pretty astounding, whatever we shot with it.
 Before Ralph shot the fire extinguisher, I had just polished off a 12 oz can of soda and a bowling pin at about 20-22 yards each.
 Two bullets, two targets down.
 You would think the gun would be hard to hold on target, but that's not the case.
 Aim, control, squeeze, hit.
 That's the way it went for everybody who shot it.

 As you would expect, the S&W 500 is built like a brick with the five round cylinder being extra thick-walled to accommodate the pressure produced by the big cartridge.

-Here's the 500 compared to my Smith and Wesson Model 29, .44 magnum revolver.
+Here's the Smith and Wesson 500 Magnum compared to my Smith and Wesson Model 29, .44 magnum revolver.

 These are Smith and Wesson's specs on this gun: Model: S&W 500, Caliber: .500, Capacity: 5 Rounds, Barrel Length: 8 3/8", Front Sight: HI-VIZ Interchangable Front, Rear Sight: Adjustable, Grip: Rubber Grips, Frame: Extra Large, Finish: Satin Stainless, Overall Length: 15", Material: Stainless Steel, Weight Empty: 72.5 oz.